suggap

 Plot

 Joe/Narcissus (Jack Bittner) is an ordinary man who has recently signed a complicated lease on a room.
 As he wonders how to pay the rent, he discovers that he can see the contents of his mind unfolding whilst looking into his eyes in the mirror.
 He realises that he can apply his gift to others ("If you can look inside yourself, you can look inside anyone!"), and sets up a business in his room, selling tailor-made dreams to a variety of frustrated and neurotic clients.
-Each of the seven surreal dream sequences in the diegesis is in fact the creation of a contemporary avant-garde and/or surrealist artist, as follows:
+Each of the seven surreal dream sequences in the diegesis is in fact the creation of a contemporary modernist artist, as follows: